Channel report

 Channel report in Piwik PRO

-6. Also, whenever you see a nested dimension in the report, you can click the dimension to dig deeper into data.
+6. (Optional) If you come across a nested dimension in the report, simply click on the dimension to explore more detailed data.

 Channel report in Piwik PRO